 Nepotism rocks!
-Hollywood is a lot smaller than you might think, especially when we realize that there are many intergenerational connections there.
+Hollywood is a lot smaller than we might think, especially when we realize how many many intergenerational connections there are.
 Here are some famous actors and actresses that we forgot had equally famous parents.

 1. Billie Lourd, Carrie Fisher, and Debbie Reynolds

 The mother-daughter pair of Debbie Reynolds and Carrie Fisher has always been a subject of public interest, but did you know that actress Billie Lourd is also part of this famous family?

 Billie Lourd is the only child of Carrie Fisher and the only grandchild of Debbie Reynolds.
 She has starred in multiple projects done by Ryan Murphy including Scream Queens and American Horror Story.
 Lourd and Fisher were able to work briefly in Star Wars: The Last Jedi before her mother and grandmother passed away in December 2016.